LT - Learnosity Toolkit

 core vs index

-The core module contains the LT toolkit only, no extensions.
-This is the smallest file size (around 3.5k gzipped) and may be all you need.
+module contains the LT toolkit only, no extensions.
+This is the smallest file size (around 16kB for assessment and 3kB for authoring) and may be all you need.

 If you want 1 or 2 extensions, you can import them manually to keep the overall file size down.